How to build a financing dossier: the business loan documents you need

 Start by taking stock of the costs involved in launching a project or developing your business.
 Then determine the target duration of your financing, based on the estimated time needed for the project to become profitable.
 Finally, assess your potential financing options.

-You could, for example, consider a traditional bank loan, or turn to alternative methods of financing such as a factoring agreement.
+You could, for example, consider a traditional bank loan, or turn to alternative lending methods such as a factoring agreement.
 Your choice will obviously be determined by the amount you require and the length of the loan.

 Whichever solution you choose, the next step is to present your financial forecasts — how your company hopes to perform in the future.
 This should clearly project the benefit you expect to see from the loan, and (most importantly) how you’ll repay it in due course.